The Principle of Isomorphism: A Theory of Population Activity in Grid Cells and Beyond: Application to Grid Cells

 These conditions strongly restrict the global topology of $M$.
-We consider the Gauss-Bonnet theorem, a fundamental result in differential geometry which links the manifold's local geometry to its global topology \citep{needham2021visual}.
-It states that for a compact, boundaryless 2D manifold, the total curvature is a topological invariant:
+The Gauss-Bonnet Theorem provides the fundamental link between the local geometry (curvature, $K$) and the global topology (Euler characteristic, $\chi(M)$) for a compact, boundaryless two-dimensional manifold \citep{needham2021visual}: